JadynF/Rockr/docs/_build/_sources/featuredocumentation.md.txt

 <blockquote>

 IndividualChat/{userId}/{listingId}
-Where userId is the other user that the current user is chatting with.
+- Where userId is the other user that the current user is chatting with.
-Where listingId is the id of the listing that the other user created.
+- Where listingId is the id of the listing that the other user created.

 </blockquote>

 Displays chat messages between 2 users for one match.
 The 2 users are determined by the user that matched, and the user that created the listing.
 The chat will actively update every 5 seconds to ensure the user is able to see incoming messages without refreshing the page.
+If request for messages returns empty (not the same as the "Messages" index being empty), the user will be redirected back to the Chat overview page.

 updateChat(): Takes no parameters, will request to update chat messages from /getIndividualChat endpoint